Our Staff

 He spent 13 years pastoring and supporting Latino immigrant churches in Chicago and around the country before moving to Texas in 2021 and starting Diaspora Network in 2022.
 He is ordained and serves in Churches for the Sake of Others (C4SO).
 Jonathan speaks Spanish, Portuguese and some Arabic after having spent 4 summers in the Middle East.

-Jonathan and his wife Lini reside in Austin, Texas and are passionate about God’s beautifully diverse global family.
+Jonathan and his wife Lini reside in the richly diverse Sharpstown neighborhood in Houston and are passionate about God’s beautiful global family.

 Hispanic/Latino Catalyst